 The latest indication that pro football is unraveling the moral fiber of our society came during Fox’s broadcast of the Eagles-Saints game on Saturday.
 The network briefly showed a Saints fan wearing a t-shirt that clearly read “Fuck Da Eagles.”

 You would think that The Parents Television Council, James Dobson’s Focus on Family, and a few dozen other groups of conservative religious activists would be making an issue of this incident.
 Well, they aren’t.
 At least not yet.

-No, this time the complaint is coming from Frank Ahrens at the Washington Post blog.
-Ahrens, playing the part of class snitch, is appalled by what he saw.
+No, this time, the complaint comes from Frank Ahrens at the Washington Post blog.
+Ahrens, playing the part of the class snitch, is appalled by what he saw.
 So much so that he had to re-wind his TiVo a few dozen times to make sure he really saw what he thought he saw.
-Then blog about it.
+Then he blogged about it.